angular/universal/modules/aspnetcore-engine/README.md

 ```

-# What about on the .NET MVC Controller side?
+# What about on the .NET side?

 Previously, this was all done with TagHelpers and you passed in your boot-server file to it: `<app asp-prerender-module="dist/boot-server.js"></app>`, but this hindered us from getting the SEO benefits of prerendering.